Guitar Recording Software for Mac and PC

 There are many ASIO devices to choose from starting at less that $100 up to around $200 or more, USB or Firewire, with mic preamps, phantom power, nice headphone amps to drive higher end head-phones, and analog volume knobs, so you can control your volume quickly and easily with out hunting for a control panel.
 If audio hardware comes with an ASIO device, then that usually means that the manufactures intend for that hardware to be used in high performance low latency audio applications like RiffWorks.
 Some devices have ASIO, but still have lots of problems with low latency applications.
 That’s why we have a recommended hardware list on our website.

-RiffWorks Standard supports ASIO.
+RiffWorks supports ASIO.
 That doesn't mean that every sound card is supported.
-ASIO4ALL really tests the limits of your sound hardware, and we can't promise that it will work at all.
+ASIO4ALL tests the limits of your sound hardware, and we can't promise that it will work.

--If a piece of audio hardware comes with an ASIO interface then it could work with RiffWorks.
+-If audio hardware comes with an ASIO interface then it could work with RiffWorks.

--If a piece of audio hardware is on our recommended list then we have tested this hardware and verified that everything is working ok.
+-If audio hardware is on our recommended list then we have tested this hardware and verified that everything is working ok.

 -Some applications (including RiffWorks) will sometimes (sometimes not) work with ASIO4ALL.

 ASIO4All is a wrapper that takes a kernel streaming driver and puts an ASIO face on it.
 It does work for some devices, but not all of them.
 And of those that do work, the latency may be reported wrong from within ASIO4All.
-We won't support problems with ASIO4All, we just can't afford to.
+Sonoma does not have the resources to support problems with ASIO4All.

-Please see our Recommended Hardware Guide to help you select an audio device if you haven't yet purchased one.
-A dedicated ASIO audio interface device is typically required before you can use RiffWorks on any computer running Microsoft Windows.
+See the RiffWorks Hardware Compatibility List above to help you select an audio device.
+A dedicated ASIO audio interface device is typically required before you can use RiffWorks on any computer running Windows.
 You can use the built-in audio option on a number of Apple computers, but a dedicated Core Audio device is better.
-Please visit our Audio Devices page for more information.

 Typical Gear Setup